lightninglabs/lightning-api/source/rest/index.html.md

 Field | Type | Description
 ----- | ---- | -----------
 channel_point | string | / The outpoint (txid:index) of the funding transaction.
-chan_id | uint64 | /  The unique channel ID for the channel.
+chan_id | string | /  The unique channel ID for the channel.
-chain_hash | string | / The hash of the genesis block that this channel resides within. closing_tx_hash | string | / The txid of the transaction which ultimately closed this channel. remote_pubkey | string | / Public key of the remote peer that we formerly had a channel with. capacity | int64 | / Total capacity of the channel. close_height | int64 | / Height at which the funding transaction was spent. settled_balance | int64 | / Settled balance at the time of channel closure
-time_locked_balance | int64 | / The sum of all the time-locked outputs at the time of channel closure close_type | [ChannelCloseSummaryClosureType](#channelclosesummaryclosuretype) | / Details on how the channel was closed.
+chain_hash | string | / The hash of the genesis block that this channel resides within. closing_tx_hash | string | / The txid of the transaction which ultimately closed this channel. remote_pubkey | string | / Public key of the remote peer that we formerly had a channel with. capacity | string | / Total capacity of the channel. close_height | int64 | / Height at which the funding transaction was spent. settled_balance | string | / Settled balance at the time of channel closure time_locked_balance | string | / The sum of all the time-locked outputs at the time of channel closure close_type | [ChannelCloseSummaryClosureType](#channelclosesummaryclosuretype) | / Details on how the channel was closed.